WLCarlos/TransSTC/README.md

 # TransSTC
-Relevant experimental materials will be published soon.
+Relevant experimental materials will be published after the acceptance of the paper.